ForrestWeiswolf/email-discord-reposter/README.md

-Automatically repost messages from a Google Group to a Discord server.
+A program to automatically repost messages from a Google Group to a Discord server.

 # How to run locally: